 The investigating officer said animal feces could be smelled by standing outside the home.

-Neuman is expected to be charged with three counts failing to provide proper food for confined animals.
-Her court date has been set for Feb.
-18.
+Neuman is charged with three counts failing to provide proper food for confined animals.
+A plea and sentencing hearing has been scheduled for June 9.

 If convicted, she faces a maximum sentence of more than two years in prison.